bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    An adaptive website uses fixed layout units, but applies media queries to it.
+This allows the styles to adapt based on the viewport.
+    A responsive website takes this one step further but also using responsive units such as %'s and max-width.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile-first means that you are designing and coding for a mobile device first.
+Afterwards you are expanding your code to accommodate for larger layouts (tablets, desktops, etc).
+Here you'd use min-width on your media queries.
+    Desktop-first is the opposite of mobile-first.
+You are desiging for a desktop layout and then expanding to accomodate for smaller layouts (tablets, mobiles, etc).
+Here you'd use max-width on your media queries.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    Using 62.5% as the base value in the `html` tag will convert `rem` units by the power of 10.
+This means that 1rem would equate to 10px thoughout the document.

+    A font-size of 62.5% would mean that it is taking 62.5% of that parent element as it is a relative length unit.
+It is based on the viewport/window width first. rem is also a relative length unit but unlike em, it is based on the root HTML element.
+This is why the 62.5% works great when placed in the `html` tag.

 4. How would you describe preprocessing to someone new to CSS?

+    CSS preprocessing allows us to extend the ability of CSS by adding abstractions (variables, mixins, parametric mixins, functions, escaping, nesting, etc).
+This makes CSS more robust, cleaner, and concise.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    I like using variables, mixins, and imports.
+Going through the documentation, there are more things we can do with LESS, but overall it's a lovely tool.
+I would say that the hardest concept for me right now is it's specificity.
+I'm not always sure when nesting what will take specificity over a later element and I'm overriding it with IDs.
+I'll have to dig further into the LESS documentation to get a better understanding of any nuances and fully test any theories I may have.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.